 It takes several centuries for a society united by morals to become divided by greed.
 India was decimated 400 years after the advent of Advaita.
 The Mughal rule in India started in 1525 and lasted until about 1850, a mere 325 years.
 Toward its end, the Mughal rulers were whiling away their lives in sexual escapades in harems, watching prostitute-dancers, and smoking hookah.
 Similarly, Chinese culture was almost completely destroyed over a period of 350 years as a result of consuming opium, which initially started as a medicine, then became an aphrodisiac, and eventually left everyone addicted, destroying the Qing Dynasty completely.
 The Greek empire lasted around 300 years (12th to 9th century BC).
 The Roman empire lasted for 400 years (27 BCE to 395 AD) before it was split into Eastern and Western empires; the Western empire then lasted less than 100 years.
 The British Empire lasted for 350 years, and the American empire is now around 320 years old (from the 1700s to 2020).
 Elaborations of their brutality and impiety fill entire library sections.

 India of yore, however, was an unbroken civilization for millions of years; kings came and went, but the civilization remained.
 People today question the longevity of Indian civilization because they cannot find detailed records commensurate with those of the Western empires.
 But they don’t understand the mentality of a truly long-lived civilization: It stops writing history because it is too long and too vast.
 People want to know what is truly important; they think that life is too short and too valuable to be wasted on inane trivialities.
 Thereby, short-lived civilizations glorify their past because they think that they have something unprecedented.
 Long-lived civilizations, however, look at the past and say: meh.
 It happened before, and it will happen again.
 Who wants to fill tomes with historical facts that nobody has the time to read?
-We will record only the key lessons of history, and get on with more important things in life.
+We will record the key lessons of history, and get on with more important things in life.
 The Indian disdain for history itself indicates how long-lived the Indian civilization was.
 But only long-lived civilizations can understand that mindset.

-Thereby, India was an ahistorical society.
-Only the teachings of great sages and the works of pious kings, along with the rise and destructions of demoniac rulers, were preserved.
+Thereby, India was mostly an ahistorical society.
+Only the teachings of great sages and the works of pious kings, along with the rise and destruction of demoniac rulers, were preserved.
 Everything else was ignored.
 India wasn’t interested in history, but only in its lessons.
 What wasn’t a lesson, wasn’t history.
 A laser focus on the lessons of history gave it piety and longevity.

 There is a lot to be learned from history if we care to take its lessons.
 The problem is that people have short-term thinking, and historians mislead them by peddling the finality of the status quo.
 Modern historians are so rooted in a materialistic ideology that they think that history is shaped by climate change, agriculture, and the capacity to build ships, airplanes, and guns, which give people power.
 Since basic human nature is selfish according to the materialist, therefore, whoever has power will use it to exploit others.
 This is natural determinism of the world and human determinism of immorality.
 They fail to even discuss the moral underpinnings of society, and how people are naturally united by a moral leader and naturally divided by selfish leaders.